GamerFlix/effective-transferral/README.md

 ## Credits
 A big thank you to honeybadger aka [trioderegion](https://github.com/trioderegion) for creating [Warp Gate](https://github.com/trioderegion/warpgate), talking me through the process of setting this repository and module up aswell as providing an easy to use [template](https://github.com/trioderegion/fvtt-dual-track-module).
 This would likely have never been published without his help

+Furthermore a big thank you to Zhell aka [krbz999](https://github.com/krbz999) for fixing a number of issues and providing the current form of the Effect Transfer dialog.